somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

   - Identity is one, which is all together.

-  - Identity is uniform, that is, Identity smoothly blends the differences between forms to make them one.
+  - Identity is uniform, that is, Identity smoothly positions the various relative forms together to identify them as one.

-  - Identity brings (places) all forms together smoothly.

-  - Different forms can be identified together to give one Identity.
+  - Various forms can be identified together to give one Identity.

   - Expressing completeness, we say that a unique Identity is conserved.

 To present these statements as one, we use the concept of a cycle.
 The symbol usually used to denote Identity is $$0$$.
 I like to interpret this symbol to be a cycle: $$\circ$$.
-When a cycle ($$\circ$$, circle) is unique, there is no difference between any of its points Thus, Identity is Cycle.
+When a cycle ($$\circ$$, circle) is unique, there is no difference between any of its points which shows uniformity.
+Naming is Identification.
+One may Relatively Name the points in a cycle to obtain various relative forms (forming Phases in a cycle).
+The cycle itself is uniform without any Relative Names given.
+In other words, 'Cycle' is the unique name given to identify various forms which make up the cycle.
+This shows how the concept of a cycle expresses all of the above equivalent statements.
+Thus, Identity is Cycle.
 Cycle is Identity.

+  - (Example).
+Water cycle is a an example of Identity as a cycle.
+Water is the Identity.
+The Water Cycle can be named at points to give a distribution of various forms.
+For example, Solid Liquid and Gas  The Identity is Amount of Water.
+When there is a unique cycle of Water (no interaction with anything else), the

+Summary of what we have see:

+* Identity as a cycle.

+* Naming of points in a cycle as identification of two phases.

+* Naming of Phases in a cycle as identifying two points.

+Points and Phases are complementary to each other.
+A pair of points is identified by a Phase and a pair of Phases is identified by a point.
+Naming is Identifying.
+Identification can be done at relative levels.

 ### Identity of Thermodynamics is Energy

 Cycle is Identity.
-In Thermodynamics, it is named (identified as) Energy.
-In Thermodynamics we see how to smoothly translate from one form of Energy to another form of Energy.
-I repeat: Various forms of Energy belong to a unique Identity named Energy.
-Energy is allowed to translate smoothly from one form to another in a cycle which forms the Energy Identity.
+In Thermodynamics, it is renamed (identified) as Energy.
+In Thermodynamics, we see how to smoothly translate from one form of Energy to another form of Energy.
+I repeat: various forms of Energy belong to a unique Identity named Energy.
+Energy is allowed to translate smoothly from one form to another form in a cycle.
+The cycle which identifies all forms together is the Energy Identity.

 ### Naming Relative Identities of Energy forms a Scale